Autism What to Know and What Comes Next

 Autism what to know and what comes next, baby boy, autism, school age boy, autism, street

-The reason that I wrote “Autism What to Know and What Comes Next” is because so many people fail to understand what autism is.
+The reason I wrote “Autism What to Know and What Comes Next” is that so many people fail to understand what autism is.
 Every time I tell someone my son has autism, they say, “Oh, I’m sorry to hear that.”
 But I’m not even a bit sorry.
 Here is our story.

-Updated from Original Publication in January 2017
+Updated from the original publication in January 2017

 I was completely unaware of the vast world of services, support, and challenges unique to autism until 2013.
 Our son’s diagnosis came six weeks before his third birthday, so his entire educational path has the nuances of an Autism Spectrum Disorder (ASD) diagnosis.
 We’re lucky because my son received early intervention and continues to receive educational services.
 However, we’re not alone- boys are nearly four times more likely to be diagnosed with ASD.

-The official government statistics, from the Centers for Disease Control and Prevention (CDC), cite one in 59 American children receive an ASD diagnosis (source).
+The official government statistics, from the Centers for Disease Control and Prevention (CDC), cite that one in 59 American children receives an ASD diagnosis (source).
 However, a recent survey published in 2015 claims that the actual statistic is closer to one out of 45 children between the ages of 3 to 17 (source).

-Back when I originally published this, the statistic was that one in 68 children have autism.
+Back when I originally published this, the statistic was that one in 68 children has autism.
 As the odds continue to rise, I can almost guarantee that someone you love is affected by ASD.
 Autism occurs across all racial and ethnic groups.

 Autism what to know and what comes next, baby boy, autism, school age boy, autism, street